 I used the cheapest, nastiest toilet paper I could find.
 Your pumpkin does not need pretty scents and lotions.
 A small single roll of toilet paper is best.
-You may be able to use other fuels besides kerosene, but I like it because it does not readily burn and produces a long-lasting flame.
+You may be able to use other fuels besides kerosene, but I like it because it does not readily burn (safer) and produces a long-lasting flame.

 Turn Your Pumpkin into a Flamethrower

 - Go outside.
 This is not an indoor project.
 Do it inside and I guarantee you’ll set off your smoke alarm and may singe the ceiling.

 - If you follow the directions, the pumpkin will insulate the surface just fine from the heat of the fire, but if you’re a pyro, I recommend the following additional step: Place the pumpkin on a cookie sheet.
 Find a heat-safe surface (pavement, your lawn), and set an oven mitt on the surface.
 Place the pumpkin/cookie sheet on top of the oven mitt.
 Strictly speaking, you don’t need to do these things, but if you’re doing this project, you’re likely a pyro and things will eventually get out of control, leading to a charred spot on your driveway or burnt area of the lawn.
 You don’t want that, right?

 - Stuff the toilet paper roll inside the pumpkin.
 I usually have to remove the inner cardboard tube and sort of smush the toilet paper.
 If the whole roll fits, leave the tube, since it forms a nice “wick” for the kerosene.

 - Pour the kerosene over the toilet paper.
 Be sure to wet it, or you’ll just burn paper, which is lame.

 - Light the fire.
 It will take several seconds to really get going, so don’t be afraid it’s going to leap out and burn you.